benspector-mls/pong/README.md

 }
 ```

-Any object passed to our `doCollide` function must have an `$element` property that references the HTML element that the object's data represents as well as `x` and `y` properties that store where the `$element` is.
-(If you haven't set up your object data for the ball and the paddles, go back before continuing).
+Any object passed to our `doCollide` function should store the data for an HTML element.
+Therefore, they must have an `$element` storing the jQuery object for the HTML element as well as `x` and `y` properties that store where the `$element` is.

+If you haven't set up your object data to represent the ball and the paddles, go back and do so before continuing

 For now, let's assume that we have a generic `gameItem` that is passed to the function as one of our objects.
 It's HTML, CSS, and JavaScript look like this: